Nuto/LoRaTemperatureSensor/src/sensor-v1/README.md

 - Permanently active display (temperature and humidty)
 - Temperature average of the last 20 values
-- Communication via LoRa to the Gateway-Module no LoRaWAN required
+- No LoRaWAN required, communication via LoRa to the Gateway-Module

 ## Disadvantages